ivan-hc/ArchImage/README.md

 ### Step 2: run the script
 Finally you've finished and you're ready to run the final script.
 This will automatically build all the stuff starting from the less options you've decided.

+# Version 2.x
+From version 2.x, new actions are available (for advanced users) that will allow you to further automate the process, so as to remove files, directories and libraries that are not needed, making the final AppImage smaller and smaller.

+During the construction of the AppImage, files considered "excess" will still be saved in a backup directory for post-build testing in case the AppImage does not work correctly.
+You will still need to note the additional steps in the script.

+However, it will be possible to skip the advanced options when creating the script, in order to package all the files installed in JuNest in the final package (at the expense of a larger AppImage package).

+Archimage 2.x uses the template [sample-next-junest.sh](https://github.com/ivan-hc/ArchImage/blob/main/sample-next-junest.sh).

 # Compared to classic AppImage construction
 In the past AppImages were built using .deb packages or guessing instructions to make them work.
 With the "ArchImage" method all you have to do is the reverse, i.e. "delete" what is no longer needed.